vivaria/edisonrul.ing/docs/source/cards/g/grave-lure.md

 ### Card Rulings

-●If your Deck is already face-up because of “Convulsion of Nature”, then the card from “Grave Lure” is turned face-down.
+*   If your Deck is already face-up because of “Convulsion of Nature”, then the card from “Grave Lure” is turned face-down.